-The probability of dying from a particular mental illness in each age group in the general population, MHD_a , is computed by multiplying the deaths due to suicide, $Suicide_a$, by the mental illness-specific proportion of suicides due to that disorder MHSuicidePct, divided by the total population in the state in each age group, Pop_a .
-This quotient is divided by the number of years in the age group, $Years_a$, to produce an estimate of the average annual probability of dying from an ATOD disorder.
+The probability of dying from a particular mental illness in each age group in the general population, $MHD_a$ , is computed by multiplying the deaths due to suicide, $Suicide_a$ , by the mental illness-specific proportion of suicides due to that disorder MHSuicidePct, divided by the total population in the state in each age group, $Pop_a$ .
+This quotient is divided by the years in the age group, $Years_a$ , to estimate the average annual probability of dying from an ATOD disorder.
 The value of death is monetized with the value of a statistical life described in Section 4.1d.

-121 Centers for Disease Control and Prevention website.
+&lt;sup>118 Centers for Disease Control and Prevention website.